conduition/lnaddrd/README.md

 # lnaddrd

 A self-hosted server to provide yourself with [a Lightning Address](https://lightningaddress.com/), by generating invoices from a remote [LND](https://github.com/lightningnetwork/lnd) instance.
+No third parties, at all.
+Just you, your machines, and your money.

 ## Install